syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 ## Viewport

-Adjusting HTML content size in PDF is possible by using the <i>ViewPortSize</i> property of Blink HTML converter.
+Adjusting HTML content size in PDF is possible by using the ```ViewPortSize``` property of Blink HTML converter.
 Refer to the following code snippet to adjust Blink viewport.

 {% tabs %}